xdtlab/pydaten/README.md

 Protocol is implemented with HTTP and WebSockets, therefore you can easily communicate with the nodes directly on a web browser.

 ## dApps
-Daten is a decentralized application platform.
+Daten is a decentralized application platform, some of those applications are listed here.
-### Encrypted Instant Messaging
-Talk anonymously without a third-party, and you can access your conversations everywhere.
+### General-purpose Database
+Daten is a database, therefore it can be used in any kind of application that needs to keep its data stored somewhere.
+Developers can develop dApps without maintaining a server and let the user choose where he wants to store his data.
+This can make private social-networks on the Daten platform possible.
 ### File Storage Platform
-You can upload your files on the Daten Network with anysize.
+You can upload your files of any size on the Daten Network.
 Load balancing as a feature!
+### Encrypted Instant Messaging
+Transactions propagate and get saved on the nodes when you put regular fees on them.
+This feature can be used to implement secure, instant messaging software, without a third party.
+Keep in mind that your encrypted chat history is saved on the network.
 ### Decentralized Web
-Uploading HTML content.
+Daten can easily store files in itself, what if we put HTML content on it?
+Pay once, and your web content will be hosted life-time!
 ### Search Engines
-A search-engine may be provided which is able to explore the entire Daten blockchain.
-### General-purpose Database
-Developers can develop dApps without maintaining a server and let the user choose where he wants to store his data.
-This can make private social-networks on the Daten platform possible.
+As the blockchain gets filled with various content after some time, a search-engine on those contents may become mandatory in the future.

 ## Implementation
 Daten is currently implemented in Python.

 Daten uses **Argon2i** as its PoW hash function.

 Total supply is: 18,446,744,073 XDT

 ## Usage